 Deep Learning methods.
-You’ll be challenged to use TensorFlow and Keras on a image classification real cases (such as distracted drivers, healthcare or plant diseases).
+You’ll be challenged to use TensorFlow and Keras on a image classification real cases.
 The workshop ends with lessons in Transfer Learning and one last project building your data set by scraping Google images and practicing everything you learned.

 Prerequisites: Python, Pandas, Statistics, exposure to Machine Learning is welcome.

 #machinelearning #deeplearning #neuralnetworks #scikitlearn #tensorflow

 This lecture is intended to be an advanced Deep Learning lecture on NLP.

 In the first part, we touch some relevant concepts in NLP, such as word and character embedding.
 In addition, we review with the ‘eye of a physicist‘ a few Information Theory quantities which are fundamental in machine learning.